minprog/platforms/django/lectures/js/index.md

 ![count 2](count2.gif)

 We can make this page even more interesting by displaying an alert every time the counter gets to a multiple of ten.
-In this alert, we’ll want to format a string to customize the message, which in JavaScript we can do using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+In this alert, we'll want to format a string to customize the message, which in JavaScript we can do using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 Template literals requre that there are backticks (```) around the entire expression and a $ and curly braces around any substitutions.
-For example, let’s change our count function
+For example, let's change our count function

     function count() {
         counter++;